edgency/c4dtools/README.md

-c4dtools - Scriptint Utilities for the Cinema 4D Python API
+c4dtools - Scripting Utilities for the Cinema 4D Python API
 ===========================================================

 `c4dtools` is a lightweight library providing convenient classes and functions